zugz/c-toxcore/docs/minpgc.md

 When a connection is set as online as a result of an Online packet, we ping the group.

+When processing the reply to a Peer Query, we update the DHT pubkey of an existing peer if and only if it was frozen since we last set its DHT pubkey, and is now not frozen.

 When we receive a Title Response packet, we set the title if it is currently empty or if all peers became frozen since we last set the title.

-# Discussion
+## Discussion
-## Overview
+### Overview
-The intention is to recover seamlessly from splits in the group, the most common form of which is a single peer losing their internet connection.
+The intention is to recover seamlessly from splits in the group, the most common form of which is a single peer temporarily losing all connectivity.

+To see how this works, first note that groups (even before the changes discussed here) have the property that for a group to be connected in the sense that any peer will receive the messages of any other peer and have them in their peerlist, it is necessary and sufficient that there is a path of direct group connections between any two peers.

+Now suppose the group is split into two connected components, with each member of one component frozen according to the members of the other.
+Suppose there are two peers, one in each component, which are using the above protocol, and suppose they establish a friend connection.
+Then each will rejoin the other, forming a direct group connection.
+Hence the whole group will become connected (even if all other peers are using the unmodified protocol).

-If two peers in different connected components have a friend connection (due to actually being friends, or due to a group connection surviving), by the above process each will add the other's component to their peer list, and so then through ping packets being forwarded the two components will remerge.
-The Peer Query and List packets sent on thawing a peer are sufficient in most circumstances to ensure that any new peers which joined either component during the split will be properly incorporated, and the handling of a message from an unknown peer deals with the remaining exceptional circumstances.
-Peers who leave the group during a split will not be deleted by all peers after the merge, but they will be set as frozen due to ping timeouts, which is sufficient.
+The Peer Query packet sent on rejoining hastens this process.

+Peers who leave the group during a split will not be deleted by all peers after the merge - but they will be set as frozen due to ping timeouts, which is sufficient.

-## Titles
+### Titles
 If we have a split into components each containing multiple peers, and the title is changed in one component, then peers will continue to disagree on the title after the split.
 Short of a complicated voting system, this seems the only reasonable behaviour.

-## Backwards compatibility
-In the simplest and most important case that one peer disconnects from the rest of the group, as long as the above protocol is being followed by both that disconnected peer and at least one other member of the group who is also a Tox friend of the disconnected peer, then the peer will successfully reintegrate into the group even if the rest of the group is using older versions of toxcore, and even if the group has added and/or lost members during the disconnection.

-## Implementation notes
+### Implementation notes
 Although I've described the logic in terms of an 'frozen' flag, it might actually make more sense in the implementation to have a separate list for frozen peers.

-# Saving
+## Saving
 Saving could be implemented by simply saving all live groups with their group numbers and full peer info for all peers.
 On reload, all peers would be set as frozen.